← Back to Blog

 Here's what the Cost-Control-Carbon triangle looks like in practice:

 The biggest surprise?
 When you show engineers that "saving €X also saved Y kWh," the conversation shifts from procurement to purpose.
-Suddenly, everyone wants to know which GPU region has cleaner grid mix that week.
+Suddenly, everyone wants to know which GPU region has a cleaner grid mix that week.

 Why Energy Efficiency Is Now a First-Class Architecture Decision